If you have been given the code to join this group please login and then enter the code here.

 Statement of the Problem

 It is agreed that the risks presented by safety-related services are rarely explicitly recognised or addressed in current safety management practices, guidelines and standards (which usually take a product-based perspective).
-It is likely that service (as distinct from system) failures have led to safety incidents and accidents, but this has not always been recognised.
+Service (as distinct from system) failures have likely led to safety incidents and accidents, but this has not always been recognised.

 Please contact email@example.com if you would like further information.